open-source-tabletop/halo-breakpoint/army-lists/covenant-army-list.md

 One Elite Infantry may exchange their Plasma Rifle with one of the following: Needler, Covenant Carbine, Needle Rifle, Beam Rifle, or Energy Sword.

 **Ability - Dodge (1 Command Point Reaction)**: When this model is declared the target of an attack from more than 6 inches away you may immediately perform the Dodge action.
-You may move any model in the unit following the rules for a Move action up to 2 inches.
 You may re-roll your Defence Rolls against the attack and it may not be modified to worse than a 6+.
+After the attacking unit has finished it's Attack action you may move any model in the unit following the rules for a Move action up to 2 inches.

 ### Grunt Infantry